carotene/carotene-docs/quick_overview/simple-chat.rst

             caroteneUrl: 'ws://localhost:8081/websocket'
         });

-This call starts a connection to our Carotene server.
+This call starts a Websockets connection to our Carotene server.
 After this moment, we have a bidirectional communication channel with the server where we can send and receive messages.

+If, for some reason, the user environment does not support Websockets, Carotene will fall back to long-polling instead.
+You don't have to worry about this, Carotene will manage it transparently.

 .. code-block:: javascript